html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

       <script>console.log('I block page rendering');</script>
     </head>

-Depending on your app structure and use case, there are several ways to optimize to get async behavior.
-All of these methods do not block the main page rendering.
+Depending on your app structure and use case, there are several ways to optimize async behavior.
+The techniques below mitigate blocking the main page rendering.

 **Scenario #1 (preferred): you don't have script in `<head>` or inlined in `<body>`**